best things to do in Monaco

 18 – Sit front row at the Opéra de Monte-Carlo

-A grandiose and internationally-renowned opera house that’s been welcoming visitors since 1879, the magnificent Opéra de Monte-Carlo (AKA the Salle Garnier) is one of Monaco’s most popular attractions for both its architectural and cultural significance.
+A grandiose and internationally-renowned opera house welcoming visitors since 1879, the magnificent Opéra de Monte-Carlo (AKA the Salle Garnier) is one of Monaco’s most popular attractions for its architectural and cultural significance.

 In addition to hosting top-notch ballet, opera, and symphony performances from around the world year-round, you can also opt for guided tours or simply enjoy a glass of bubbly at its luxurious open-air terrace.